kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 -- Update with conditional logic
 UPDATE Employees
 SET
-    Salary = CASE
+    BaseSalary = CASE
-        WHEN Salary < 70000 THEN Salary * 1.08  -- 8% raise for lower salaries
+        WHEN BaseSalary < 70000 THEN BaseSalary * 1.08  -- 8% raise for lower salaries
-        WHEN Salary < 80000 THEN Salary * 1.05  -- 5% raise for mid salaries
+        WHEN BaseSalary < 80000 THEN BaseSalary * 1.05  -- 5% raise for mid salaries
-        ELSE Salary * 1.03                      -- 3% raise for higher salaries
+        ELSE BaseSalary * 1.03                      -- 3% raise for higher salaries
     END,
     ModifiedDate = SYSDATETIME()
 WHERE IsActive = 1;